-Born in London, England, in 1876, Lionel Millen came to Hamilton, Ontario, when he was seventeen.
+Born in London, England, in 1876, Lionel Millen came to Hamilton, Ontario, when he was 17.
 On 10 Sept.
 1891, he started to, as he put it, earn his own living, with Geo.
 White & Co.
-Before World War One, he established with his younger brother, a “small, personal, and successful” importing business, L. & R. Millen.
+Before the First World War, he established with his younger brother a “small, personal, and successful” importing business, L. & R. Millen.
 During his sojourn overseas, his brother ran the business.

-He took an early interest in military service joining the 13th Royal Regiment of Hamilton in 1894.
-Ten years later, he became a lieutenant in the newly-established, 91st Regiment.
+Millen took an early interest in military service joining the 13th Royal Regiment of Hamilton in 1894.
+Ten years later, he became a lieutenant in the newly established 91st Regiment.
 Promoted a captain in 1910, he was part of the 91st contingent that formed the cadre of original officers for the 19th Battalion, CEF, in the fall of 1914.
 By the time the unit went overseas in May 1915, he was the OC of D Coy.

 Millen enjoyed the daily contours of battalion life.
-An ardent sportsman and a keen competitor, he exhibited a passion for: fitness, training, and morale.
-Although he disliked letter-writing intensely, he was a faithful correspondent to family, friends, and other soldiers, and especially to his mother.
+An ardent sportsman and a keen competitor, he exhibited a passion for fitness, training, and morale.
+Although he disliked letter writing intensely, he faithfully corresponded with family, friends, and other soldiers, and especially with his mother.

 His mother sent him clippings about the 19th from the Hamilton papers.
 He dismissed the writers’ hyperbolic effusions as “rot.”
-Battle’s impact was instantaneous albeit expressed to his mother in muted tones:
+The impact of battle was instantaneous albeit expressed to his mother in muted tones:

 The fighting in the Ypres Salient in April 1916 brought the reality of the western front crashing home.
 It had been a “strenuous” go in a “pretty rough part of the line.”
 Over a period of six days, the 19th had little sleep, little food (none of it hot), and no chance for even a cursory wash.
-Out of the line, Millen longed for sleep “but worried” by incoming messages, he could not.
+Out of the line, Millen longed to sleep, “but worried” by incoming messages, he knew he could not.
 “As far as I am concerned, he wrote:”

-my duty is the care of about 200 men….
+My duty is the care of about 200 men….
 Don’t you worry about honors, none of us are looking for such things.
 We have just to do the best we can, in our own way, and looking forward to the day when the war is over.
-We are all willing to forego chances of honors to see that day” (14.4.16).
+We are all willing to forego chances of honors to see that day” (14 April 1916).

 At the end of April, he relished the promise of a bath the next day, noting objectively – “I need it badly.”

 When the battalion was out of the front-line trenches, life was more comfortable.
-It was also, at times, overtaken by parades, drills, and inspections — “These … don’t appeal to us very strongly” (21.8.16).
+It was also, at times, overtaken by parades, drills, and inspections: “These … don’t appeal to us very strongly” (21 Aug.
+1916).
 The fall of 1916 brought the blood-letting called the Somme.
-Here, the 19th lost Maj Bill McLaren, an old 91st officer, Millen’s former 2-i-C of D Coy, and his close personal friend.
+There, the 19th lost Maj Bill McLaren, an old 91st officer, Millen’s former 2IC of D Coy, and his close personal friend.
 He felt the “loss very much.”
 “It’s hard,” he wrote, “awful hard.”
 By mid-October, the 19th was “now through with the Somme for which we are all duly thankful.
 It has been a costly tour for us, some of my best pals are gone….
 The old battalion is all changed.”
 He was franker with his brother: “… it is a hard, hard game and I hope the day is not very distant in the future when it will all be over.
-So many of our best and finest going” (27.10.16).
+So many of our best and finest going” (27 Oct.
+1916).

-Millen was now 2-i-C of the battalion, a dispensation he considered only temporary.
-Although he took a CO’s course in November (and did well on it), “I do not think there is much chance for me.
-I do not think I am a prime favourite with the Brigadier and we feel one has to get on with him… The lack of regard might be mutual between us anyway.”
-However, Lt.-Col. W.R.
+Millen was now 2IC of the battalion, a dispensation he considered only temporary.
+Although he took a CO’s course in November (and did well on it), he wrote: “I do not think there is much chance for me.
+I do not think I am a prime favourite with the Brigadier and we feel one has to get on with him….
+The lack of regard might be mutual between us anyway.”
+However, Lt-Col W.R.
 Turnbull had returned to Canada and hoped to stay – he did.
 This was Millen’s chance and he took it.

 For liquid refreshment, don’t be shocked, but what would the dear W.C.T.U.
 [Women’s Christian Temperance Union] ladies think of this.
 Cocktails, white wine, champagne, liqueurs, whisky….
 Now that is some feast.”

 Diversions became more important.
-He played piano when he could; his pipe was always there; and, whenever possible, he had a hot toddy before going to bed: “I can tell you if Canada wants prohibition the army certainly wants its rum.”
-He kept a puppy, collected flowers whenever he found them (sending them home to his mother), and relished the leaves to visit family in England (children were a particularly tonic).
-With a rather bemused detachment, he strove, unsuccessfully, to convince his mother that he did not really need the silk collar protectors that she had insisted upon sending him.
+He played piano when he could; his pipe was always there; and whenever possible, he had a hot toddy before going to bed: “I can tell you if Canada wants prohibition the army certainly wants its rum.”
+He kept a puppy, collected flowers whenever he found them (sending them home to his mother), and relished the leaves to visit family in England (children were a particular tonic).
+With a rather bemused detachment, he strove, unsuccessfully, to convince his mother that he did not really need the silk collar protectors that she had insisted on sending him.
 And he was incensed to learn that his local church had refused to give communion to a non-Anglican.
 The bishop, he thought, “should have put his foot down on that narrow mindedness.
 If anything should be broadminded it is religion….
-The parson here,” he observed,” will give communion to anyone” (18.5.17).
+The parson here,” he observed,” will give communion to anyone” (18 May 1917).

-And, of course, there was Mess life and he revelled in its pleasures in a characteristically 91st/19th way:
+And, of course, there was mess life; he revelled in its pleasures in a characteristically 91st/19th way:

 We are putting on a little bit of swank too.
 Our mess Waiter dressed in a white coat with brass buttons.
 On the sideboard is about everything in the drink line.
 At meal times, he will say to me, ‘What do you care to drink, sir.’
 ‘A sherry and bitters please, Cooper,” or a beer or Scotch + Soda or Collins or the case may be….
 Nothing like living well when you can.”

 The 19th was formidable in battalion.
-It was good and he knew out.
+It was good and he knew it.
 It was always better to be back from the lines; he was never “a damn bit sorry” to be out of them because of the inevitable loss of “good comrades.”
-In the Honours List for 1 Jan.
-1918, he was awarded the DSO.
-It received nothing more than a passing mention in his letters as did as his investiture two months later at Buckingham Palace.
-He was more concerned about his wife and her failing condition, because of which he received two months of leave in Canada.
+The Honours List for 1 Jan.
+1918 announced that he was awarded the DSO.
+The award received nothing more than a passing mention in his letters; likewise his investiture two months later at Buckingham Palace.
+He was more concerned about his wife and her failing condition, because of which he was given two months of leave to go to Canada.

-He rejoined the battalion in June and attended a COs conference at Corps headquarters the following month.
-He expected “it would be somewhat of a party but it is nothing of the sort, they are working us” (31.7.18).
+He rejoined the battalion in June and attended a CO’s conference at Corps headquarters the following month.
+He expected that “it would be somewhat of a party but it is nothing of the sort, they are working us” (31 July 1918).
 The Canadian Corps was on the verge of one of the great triumphs of Canadian arms.
 August was a trying month at many levels.
 On the one hand, after a few days “away from active operations,” he was “able to realize a little more what it all means.”
-However, he had learned on 8 August, just after the 19th had gained its first objective that his wife had finally died.
+However, he had learned on 8 August, just after the 19th had gained its first objective, that his wife had died.
 His best friend, Lt-Col Jones, the CO of the 21st Battalion, was killed during the August push.
 Given the rapidity of the Canadian advance, he barely had time to consider his own losses.
 “We are,” he wrote, “still moving but that in the right direction.”
 The 19th was “in territory that the Bosch had occupied since 1914.”
-Moreover, he was conscious of things welling up within him: “I supose if I was over there I would think of several things to talk about but they just don’t crop up now” (4.9.18).
+Moreover, he was conscious of things welling up within him: “I suppose if I was over there I would think of several things to talk about but they just don’t crop up now” (4 Sept.1918).

 In the months after the war, Millen sent home various pictures of himself; no one liked them.
-His mother thought he looked “very sober” while others thought him simply “sad.”
+His mother thought he looked “very sober,” while others thought him simply “sad.”
 In typically dismissive fashion, he attributed his countenance to a “desire not to put on a sickly smile.”
 Perhaps.
-But it is also true that battle, personal loss, and the burden of command weighed heavily.
-By late 1915 he had longed for the end of the war and this before the terrible shocks yet to come.
-The 19th has lost 837 men and more than three times that number wounded.
+But it is also true that battle, personal loss, and the burden of command weighed heavily on him.
+By late 1915, he had longed for the end of the war, and this before the terrible shocks yet to come.
+The 19th had lost 837 men and more than three times that number were wounded.
 The battalion had paid a heavy price.
-And he had lost close personal friends and his wife.
+And he had lost good friends and his wife.
 It is small wonder, then, that those closest to him noticed a difference in his facial expression.
 The war had taken its toll and, no matter how hard he tried not to show it, his face could not hide it.

 After the war, he returned to Hamilton and his business.
-In 1920 he married Mary Macfarlane and they had a daughter, Phyllis.
-Col. Millen (or ‘The Colonel’ as he was usually known) loved gardening at his home in Burlington or at his cottage in Muskoka.
+In 1920, he married Mary Macfarlane and they had a daughter, Phyllis.
+Col Millen (or “The Colonel,” as he was usually known) loved gardening at his home in Burlington or at his cottage in Muskoka.
 He was devoted to scouting and became the Commissioner for Ontario.
-During World War Two, he served as Spice Controller of Canada for \$1 per annum.
+During the Second World War, he served as Spice Controller of Canada for $1 per annum.

 According to his daughter, he never missed a 19th Battalion Association event.
 Every Remembrance Day, he joined his comrades in Toronto.
 Throughout his life, he “always remembered all the men, the exact dates, and all the details” of his wartime service.
 And his men remembered him.
 At his death, they turned out in “unbelievable numbers” to pay their last respects.